Police: Brazen Reading burglar taken into custody

 Updated On: Apr 27 2013 06:38:17 AM CDT

-Police are trying to track down a brazen burglar with a crafty way of breaking and entering.
+Police say they have tracked down a brazen burglar with a crafty way of breaking and entering in Reading.

 La Esquina Famosa's bright yellow and orange colors and Mexican and Spanish cuisine attract a lot of customers, but the corner store at North 10 and Perry streets in Reading has also been a target for some cunning crooks.

 "I see everything on the floor, the rack, everything on the floor," said Antonio Fernandez, the manager at La Esquina Famosa.